ArdanaLabs/audit/src/attacks/vampire.md

 Are there competing DeXs that beat us to market that could accuse us of vampire attacking them?

 Imagine if a bunch of Curve investors pull out their liquidity, exchange it for `ADA` on Coinbase, and start playing Danaswap.
 Would Curve think of that like a vampire attack?
+The literature has not seen a vampire attack across a distance as great as that between Ethereum and Cardano, but that's only because we're early.

 If the literature or ecosystem chooses to view Ardana as a vampire attacker, the project could suffer reputational damage.